 Three Ways To Increase Sales Win Rates

 1. Work the Right Opportunities: I often share with customers that the quickest and most effective way to increase sales velocity and improve sales win rates is to simply stop working the old, stale job requirements that you can’t fill.
-You know the ones.
+You know the unqualified job orders.
 Review your pipeline and be honest with yourself.
 Do you really think you and your recruiters time is best spent on these job orders?
 Instead, define your target market by creating a profile for the ideal customer.
 The ideal customer profile should include:

 Only clients in industries that you’ve had success in

 Only client requirements (technical skill sets) that you’ve had consistent success in and have client case studies that speak to them

 Only clients who spend enough $$ (can afford your services and will be repeat buyers)